 Ra's al-Ghul is not ageless and there are no Lazarus Pits: instead, the League of Shadows makes him appear ageless via a legacy of similar-looking figureheads, while the real head and The Dragon really have their places switched every time.
 It applies elsewhere in the saga as well:

 The Joker is... an interesting case.
-We don't know how much of his backstory has changed because we don't know what his new backstory actually is.
+We don't know how much of his backstory has changed because we don't know what his new backstory actually is (or, for that matter, what his canonical old backstory actually was ... the problem is less that we don't have one than that we don't have one; the several stories that Joker tells in the film lampshade this, in a way).
 While it's entirely possible that he still fell into a vat of toxic chemicals, it didn't bleach his skin or hair; he merely wears clown makeup over a Glasgow Grin (of unknown origins), and said makeup appears to be for possible psychological purposes (a Mook compares it to warpaint).

 Two-Face doesn't have dual personalities fighting for control and uses a coin to decide, but is instead a man driven mad with grief and rage and views chance as the only true morality.